Bandha (yoga): Description

-Iyengar defines Mūla Bandha as "A posture where the body from the anus to the navel is contracted and lifted up and towards the spine".
-This is qualified in that the actual muscle contracted is not the sphincter muscle nor the muscle which cessates urination, but the muscle equidistant between the two.
+According to Tirumalai Krishnamacharya, this technique belongs to hatha yoga.

+Iyengar defines Mūla Bandha as a posture where the region of the lower abdomen from the anus to the navel is contracted towards the spine and pulled up to the diaphragm.
+He likens the functionality of the Bandha and especially Mūla Bandha to "safety-valves which should be kept shut during the practice of kumbhakas".
+He specifies the energetic prāṇas of Vāyus engaged through Mūla Bandha as: "...Apāna Vāyu (the prāṇa in the lower abdomen), whose course is downwards, is made to flow up to unite with Prāna Vāyu, which has its seat within the region of the chest."
+He cautions that "Mūla Bandha should be attempted first in antara kumbhaka (retention after inhalation).
+He further states that "While practicing Mūla Bandha, the yogi attempts to reach the true source or mūla of creation."

 Maehle defines it as "root lock" and further specifies that:

 The root referred to here is the root of the spine, the pelvic floor or, more precisely, the centre of the pelvic floor, the perineum.
 The perineum is the muscular body between the anus and the genitals.
 By slightly contracting the pubo-coccygeal (PC) muscle, which goes from the pubic bone to the tail bone (coccyx), we create an energetic seal that locks prana into the body and so prevents it from leaking out at the base of the spine.
 Mula Bandha is said to move prana into the central channel, called sushumna, which is the subtle equivalent of the spine.

-Mūla Bandha is a primary Bandha in traditional yoga.
-Iyengar likens the functionality of the Bandha and especially Mūla Bandha to "safety-valves which should be kept shut during the practice of kumbhakas".
-He specifies the energetic prāṇas of Vāyus engaged through Mūla Bandha as: "...Apāna Vāyu (the prāṇa in the lower abdomen), whose course is downwards, is made to flow up to unite with Prāna Vāyu, which has its seat within the region of the chest."
-He cautions that "Mūla Bandha should be attempted first in antara kumbhaka (retention after inhalation).
-The region of the lower abdomen between the navel and the anus is contracted towards the spine and pulled up to the diaphragm.
-He further states that "While practicing Mūla Bandha, the yogi attempts to reach the true source or mūla of creation."
+The action of mula bandha has been described as similar to a Kegel exercise.